 Required PA405: Elements Of Pathology - 5 Credits - Semester 6

 Year 4 (60 Credits)Required ME4112: Computational Fluid Dynamics - 5 Credits - Semester 7

 Required BME5104: Finite Element Methods in Engineering II - 5 Credits - Semester 7

 Required BME4106: Biomedical Group Project - 5 Credits - Semester 7

 Required ME4109: Materials II - 5 Credits - Semester 7

 Required BME400: Biomechanics - 5 Credits - Semester 7

 Required BME405: Tissue Engineering - 5 Credits - Semester 7

-Required BME4103: Engineering Analysis for Regulatory Approval - 5 Credits - Semester 8
+Required ME3102: Project Management for Engineers - 5 Credits - Semester 8

 Upon completion of the undergraduate degree, suitably qualified students have the option to enrol and continue their studies to Masters or PhD level.